VUB-HYDR/Wikimpacts/README.md

     Also, this config will result in evaluating only on this smaller set of columns, so this list also functions as a set of columns that will be included in the evaluation script for this experiment.

+> [!NOTE]
-    💡 if any of these columns are not found in your gold file, they will be ignored
+> if any of these columns are not found in your gold file, they will be ignored

      ```python
     "weights" = {